hollowaykeanho/GCP-Shell/README.md

+## How Did They Got Produced
+By directly pariticating and fulfills QwikLab training labs and challenge lab.
+From top to bottom, Qwiklab did prepares quite a good self-pace, developer oriented labs.

+To fulfill their challenges, you need to build up your own notes and construct your answer accordingly.

 ## Self-Service Repositories
 These are recipes compiled by many profressionals to create some great outcome.
 While they can't be directly integrated into this repository, it is great to